How to Receive Money from Overseas Using Wise

 You need to be a customer of Wise to use their services.
 Wise accounts can be created online.

-- The person will need to verify identity after TransferWise account creation.
+- The person will need to verify their identity after the TransferWise account is created.
 This means providing proof of ID and proof of address, both of which can be uploaded through their website.

 - Proof of address is provided by official correspondence from a reputable organisation.

 - Wise may require certain other types of verification, for example for a business account.